charleshepner/CompassClientInstaller/README.md

 ## Notes

-The installer is built using NSIS.
+The installer is built using NSIS 2.46.
+In order to enable logging support, the advanced logging build was used (located here http://nsis.sourceforge.net/Special_Builds).